AppleDash/SaneEconomy/README.md

 * SaneEconomyCore - The main economy provider.
 * SaneEconomySignShop - A side project written for a specific server.
 Unsupported.
 * SaneEconomyMobKills - Another side project for the same server.
-Unsupported, unfinished.
+Unsupported.

 ## Development